aswinkgopan/Fortinet/FortiSASE-Administrator-4.md

 	- Sensors: A DLP sensor is a package of filters.
 Each DLP sensor has one or more filters configured within it.
 Filters can examine traffic for known files using DLP fingerprints, for files of a particular type or name, for files larger than a specified size, for data matching specified regular expressions, and so on.
 	- MPIP Label: You can employ labels as markers for sensitive information.
 Microsoft provides sensitivity labels, which act as identifiers emphasizing the importance of the data that they are associated with, thereby enhancing the secunty measures in place.
-	- None: LP matches using only file or message type and protocol as criteria.
+	- None: DLP matches using only file or message type and protocol as criteria.

 - Allow: FortiSASE takes no action, even if the patterns specified in the filter are matched.